Category: Let’s Encrypt Guide

 Let’s Encrypt authorization with DNS

-When installing a free Let’s Encrypt SSL certificate for your WordPress website, Really Simple SSL will by default handle the authorisation with a directory challenge.
+When generating a free Let’s Encrypt SSL certificate for your WordPress website, Really Simple Security will handle the authorization with a directory challenge by default.
 A file with a key will be created in the .well-known/acme-challenge directory.
-This is the easiest method, and can be handled automatically in most cases.
-In some situations, this is not possible.
-For example if you need a wildcard SSL certificate (for multisite) or if your hosting provider blocks the creation of the directory and file,
+This is the easiest method, and it can be handled automatically in most cases.
+In some situations, this method is not possible.
+For example, if you need a Wildcard SSL certificate that covers the entire domain, including all of it’s subdomains (e.g., for